AnnaSyme/indoor-plants/README.md

 * An illumina adapters file, for trimming
 * A baits.fasta file - sequences from a similar chloroplast genome to use to extract matching *chloroplast* reads from all the reads.
 I used three gene sequences from a similar species; the genes are likely to be fairly evenly spaced to allow matching reads to span the whole genome.
 * The script activates a conda environment with the tools needed (this is bio.yml).
 * A copy of this yml is in this repo.
+(It is probably bigger than it needs to be - has tools that are not used in this script).

 ## What the script does: